 All course announcements are posted on Quercus.
 You are responsible for reading all announcements made by the teaching team in a timely manner.
-We highly recommend enabling notifications for Quercus announcements.
+We highly recommend enablin notifications for Quercus announcements.

-If you have a personal question (i.e., the answer is only useful to you), please use csc385-2024-01@cs.toronto.edu and ensure that you share your UTORid in the body of your message.
+If you have a question that is only useful to you, or something pertaining to your specific grade, like due date accommodations, please use csc385-2025-05@cs.toronto.edu and ensure that you share your UTORid in the body of your message.
 We recommend reviewing our course policies (Section 2) before sending an email.